 CRU has a range of information and strategies to start on the path to employment including micro business.
 The school to Work project provides specific resources for school leavers.

-https://cru.org.au/our-work/finding-a-job/
+Access the information on the CRU website here: https://cru.org.au/our-work/finding-a-job/

 Be Your Own Boss MicroBusiness Program: Carers Queensland